The Series 1 was set to follow in the footsteps of the long-running and successful Mark V series.

 During 1956 Rootes re-vamped the Minx and gave it a new body with sculptured side panels, a much lower nose and a wrap-around rear window.
 The Minx’s unique body style was known as 'Audax', adapted from the Latin, meaning “bold'.

-The new generation of Minxes were undoubtedly a far cry from the more conservative Mark VIIIs, showing an American influence brought by its designer, Raymond Loewy.
+The new Minxes were a far cry from the more conservative Mark VIIIs, showing a strong American influence brought by its designer, Raymond Loewy.

 Loewy came to the Rootes Group after spending several years working for US auto giant, Studebaker where he was responsible for developing some of the company’s most successful designs.